bnarath/YouTube_Trending/README.md

  - \>14 Days Trending -> 'Phenomenon'
 - **Used Chi-squared Feature Selection for categorical features**
 - **Use ANOVA test for numeric features**
+  - **Assumptions: We don't have normality, however, if that is accepted if the sample size in each group is above 20 (It holds true in our case)**

 **Please note that this study doesn't identify the combined effects of attributes on output**

 <br>